AdguardTeam/HostlistsRegistry/README.md

 - Adding a new service: to add a new service to `services.json` you need to add a `.yml`file to the services folder, after running the script the file will be updated.

   Service metadata.
-Includes id, name, rules, icon.
+Includes id, name, rules, icon_svg.

   - `id` — unique human-readable service identifier (string)
   - `name` — service name (string)